 - Emergency Shelter Grant (State of Nevada)

 - Community Services Block Grant (CSBG)

 - Continuum of Care (SHP and SRO)

 - Shelter Plus Care (SPC)

 - Projects for Assistance in Transition from Homelessness (PATH)

-- Prior Year CDBG funds

 - Welfare Set-Aside (State of Nevada)

 Carson City was awarded a Shelter Plus Care (SPC) grant in 2005 for \$101,580 and one in 2006 for \$197,000.
 Both grants are spread out over 5 years and are intended to help approximately eight individuals each year.